alchemyplatform/aa-sdk/site/signers/guides/particle-network.md

 ### Create a SmartAccountSigner

 With `@particle-network/auth` and `@particle-network/provider` installed, you can move on to creating a `SmartAccountSigner`.
-To do this, you'll need to ensure you have your `projectId`, `clientKey`, and `appId` from the Particle dashboard to use in the configuration of `ParticleNetwork`.
+To do this, you will need to ensure you have your `projectId`, `clientKey`, and `appId` from the Particle dashboard to use in the configuration of `ParticleNetwork`.

 From here, setting up a `SmartAccountSigner` involves the initialization of `ParticleProvider` to be used in a viem wallet client, which then gets passed into our `SmartAccountSigner`.